Achieving Model Fairness in Vertical Federated Learning: Experiments

-As shown in Table \ref{exp:balanced_performance}, the model trained by FedBCD cannot achieve a good fairness because it ignores fairness during training.
+{ As shown in both tables, the model trained by FedBCD cannot achieve good fairness because it ignores fairness during training.
 The post-processing methods, EO and CEO, typically improve the fairness of the models by FedBCD at the expense of sacrificing prediction accuracy.
-Notably, EO and CEO both cannot be implemented in a federated manner, because they only apply to a unified available dataset, which intrudes the data privacy of the data parties.
-The models trained by fair VFL achieve comparable accuracy with the FedBCD in most cases, but they demonstrate the best fairness and the best harmonic mean in all the cases.
-This verifies that fair VFL attains a superior balance between accuracy and fairness than other methods.
+Notably, EO and CEO both cannot be implemented in a federated manner, because they only apply to a unified available dataset, which intrudes on the data privacy of the data parties.
+The models trained by fair VFL achieve comparable accuracy with the FedBCD in most cases and demonstrate better fairness in all cases.
+Besides, there is a trade-off with the fairness level $\epsilon$.
+The accuracy of the models trained on the three datasets witnesses a gradual decrease when $\varepsilon$ becomes smaller because reducing $\varepsilon$ renders a tighter DEO constraint and shrinks the feasible region of the fair model training problem.
+This suggests that in practice we can use techniques like cross-validation to choose an appropriate fairness level $\epsilon$. }